-Here, Spear’s takes a look at some of the leading art schools internationally – from those right at the forefront of Contemporary art across modern media to others renowned for developing more traditional skills such as painting, sculpture and print making.
+Here, Spear’s takes a look at some of the leading art schools internationally – from those right at the forefront of contemporary art across modern media to others renowned for developing more traditional skills such as painting, sculpture and printmaking.

-Ultimately though, for a future artist, it all comes down to where your passion lies.
+Ultimately, the decision comes down to where your passion lies.
 Different institutions are renowned in different fields – from graphic design to fashion, filmmaking to music and art curation to art therapy.
 Crucially though, none are renowned for everything.